oggioniale/LTERSitesQRCode/README.md

       - [LTER Sites](#lter-sites)
   - [QR Codes](#qr-codes)

+## Introduction

-\#\#Introduction How to generate QRCode by [**qrencoder package**](https://github.com/hrbrmstr/qrencoder)?
+How to generate QRCode of eLTER RI sites or network by [**qrencoder package**](https://github.com/hrbrmstr/qrencoder)?

 This is a R Markdown notebook, when you execute code within the notebook, the results appear beneath the code.

 ## Data